camargo/ng-elm/README.md

 ## Usage

-After compiling your Elm program into JavaScript, you can embed it in Angular 2.<br>
+After compiling your Elm program into JavaScript, you can embed it in Angular.<br>
 This example uses the [Elm buttons program](http://elm-lang.org/examples/buttons) :

 ```ts